 Objectives:

-- Identify environmental toxins known to affect male and female fertility.
+- Assess environmental toxins known to affect male and female fertility.

 Introduction

-Infertility is defined as the inability to conceive following a year of regular unprotected intercourse or donor insemination.
-This definition is reduced to 6 months for women over 35 or with other known risk factors for infertility.[1]
-In the United States, 13.1% percent of women aged 15 to 49 have known infertility based on 2015 through 2017 national survey data.[2]
+Historically, infertility is defined as the inability to conceive following 1 year of regular unprotected intercourse.
+This definition is reduced to 6 months for women aged 35 or older.[1]
+According to the World Health Organization, infertility affects between 48 and 186 million individuals of reproductive age globally.[2]
 Numerous etiologies for infertility exist, including ovulatory dysfunction, diminished ovarian reserve, tubal factor, male factor, multifactorial etiologies, and unexplained infertility.

 Issues of Concern